slint-ui/slint/docs/layouting.md

 ## VerticalLayout and HorizontalLayout

 These layout the widgets in a column (HorizontalLayout) or in a row (VerticalLayout).
-By default, the elements will be stretched or shrinked so that they take the whole space, but this can be adjusted with the alignement.
+By default, the elements will be stretched or shrinked so that they take the whole space, but this can be adjusted with the alignment.

 ```60
 // Stretch by default